k0f1/configuring-linux-web-server/README.md

 * Next give permissions to your web root
   * `sudo chmod -R 775 /var/www/your_cloned_project_ directory`

-* Install libapache2 `sudo apt-get install apache2`

-*  configure Apache to hand-off certain requests to an application handler - mod_wsgi  Install mod_wsgi with `sudo apt-get install libapache2-mod-wsgi`
+#### Customise the Apache to hand-off certain requests to an app

-* Configure Apache to handle requests using the WSGI module by editing the `/etc/apache2/sites-enabled/000-default.conf` file with.
+* Configure Apache to handle requests using the WSGI module.
+But instead of by editing the file`/etc/apache2/sites-enabled/000-default.conf`, lets create a new file with:

-  * `sudo vim  /etc/apache2/sites-enabled/catalog.conf` Take that this file is inate and does not require touching.
+  * `sudo vim  /etc/apache2/sites-enabled/your_domain.conf` Take note that this file is inate and does not require touching.

+  * Add the change the following default values to `/etc/apache2/sites-enabled/your_domain.conf`:
+    * ServerAdmin webmaster@localhost to the email address of the domain manager
+    * ServerName www.example.com to your DNS or IP address.
+    * DocumentRoot `/var/www/html` to `/var/www/your_domain`

     * Add the following line
      `WSGIScriptAlias / /var/www/your_domain/your_domain.wsgi` at the end of the block right before the closing line

-  * Add the change the following default values to `/etc/apache2/sites-available/your_domain.conf`:
-    * ServerAdmin webmaster@localhost to the email address of the domain manager
-    * ServerName www.example.com to https://lightsail.aws.amazon.com/ls/webapp/domains/datafrica-com
-    * DocumentRoot `/var/www/html` to `/var/www/your_domain`
-  * Restart Apache with `sudo apache2ctl restart`
+The `/etc/apache2/sites-enabled/your_domain.conf` should now look like this:

  ```bin/bash
        <VirtualHost *:80>